auth0/docs/articles/appliance/infrastructure/network.md

 ### Software Load Balancers

-You may use NGINX or HA Proxy as a software load balancer in front of the Auth0 Appliance.
+You may use NGINX or HA Proxy as a software load balancer in front of the PSaaS Appliance.
 The reverse proxy must be configured with:

 * TCP mode with Proxy Protocol or HTTPS mode (SSL offloading)
-* the incoming hostname forwarded to the Appliance nodes
+* the incoming hostname forwarded to the PSaaS Appliance nodes

 ::: note
   The Auth0 AD/LDAP Connector does not work in HTTPS mode.